Jarryd460/VisualStudioExtensions/README.md

 ### Description

 * Visual Studio extensions allows a developer to build custom functionality into Visual Studio.
+Visual Studio extension pack is a way of grouping multiple extensions together so that they can be installed with one click instead of installed individually.
+Extensibility essentials is an example of an extension pack.
+You can find the extensions/extension packs of this repository on marketplace.
+It has been made private so you will need to login in as the owner.

 ### Dependencies